Fabiola Sanmartín: Life

 After she joined the assembly in 2024, she was elected to serve on the Commission of Autonomous Governments, Decentralization, Competencies and Territorial Organization.
 Victoria Desintonio was the President and the commission's members also included Gabriela Molina and Gissella Molina.

 On International Women's Day, 2024, she gave out awards in the name of Matilde Hidalgo to Vicenta Chuma, Luz Palomeque and Francisca Sumba.
 In the following week she presented the Organic Health Law project on Assisted Human Reproduction Techniques.
 This project delivers laws that gives those who could benefit from help with reproduction the right to use it.
 It recognises existing techniques and establishes a framework so that new techniques can be added as they are discovered.

 In May 2024 she welcomed a vote in the National Assembly which set aside moves to impeach State Attorney General, Diana Salazar.

 In 2025 she was the National Democratic Action party's top choice of three candidates for Cañar as she sought re-election.
 She was re-elected and in May 2025 she was elected to join the Assembly's Oversight and Political Control Commission.
 The President of that commission was Ferdinan Álvarez.
 The commission oversee political trials.
-The other members of the commission included Janeth Katherine Bustos Salazar, Nataly Morillo, María Paula Villacreses Herrera, Ana Belén Tapia and Ana Herrera.
+The other members of the commission included Janeth Katherine Bustos Salazar, Fricson George, Nataly Morillo, María Paula Villacreses Herrera, Ana Belén Tapia and Ana Herrera.